istio/istio.io/README.md

 We have a number of checks in place to ensure a number of invariants are maintained in order to help the site's overall quality.
 For example, we disallow checking in broken links and we do spell checking.
-There are some things which are hard to systematically check through automation and instead require a human to review on in a while to ensure everything's doing well.
+There are some things which are hard to systematically check through automation and instead require a human to review once in a while to ensure everything's doing well.

 It's a good idea to run through this list before every major release of the site: